fortytwostudio/basekit/README.md

 Basekit is a "frontend toolkit" of sorts used by the developers at [FortyTwo Studio](https://www.fortytwo.studio).
 It has come about over many years to suit the way we work and aims to speed up development time.

 Currently Basekit has a unique layout model based on flex box and the `data-bk-layout` attribute.
+Check https://github.com/philipwalton/flexbugs if you run into problems.

 ## First things first: